lukecarr/joodle/docs/guide/configuration.md

 The `retries` option indicates how many times the client should retry a request upon failure.
 By default, the client will make retry the request twice if the first request to Moodle fails.

 The `rejectInvalidSSL` option indicates whether the client should reject invalid SSL certificates or not.
 By default, the client will reject invalid SSL certificates.

+The `cache` option allows you to enable HTTP response caching.
+By default, the client will not cache any responses.
+See the [Caching](/guide/caching.html) section for more information.

 ::: danger
 You should only set the `rejectInvalidSSL` option to `true` when connecting to local Moodle instances (`baseURL: "https://localhost"`).
 There are severe security implications when accepting invalid SSL certificates from remote Moodle sites.